Find relevant project information about work in the area.

 Get the latest on work happening in Bishopdale and Papanui

-This work will include the renewal of the railway tracks and foundations on Harewood Road, and the installation of new signalised pedestrian crossings and automatic railway gates to support the Northern Line cycleway, which runs along the railway corridor.
+We renewed the railway tracks and foundations on Harewood Road and have installed new signalised pedestrian crossings and automatic railway gates at the Harewood and Langdons level crossings to support the Northern Line cycleway, which runs along the railway corridor.

 Find more information in the sections below.